redtechtiger/redtechtiger/README.md

 - Microcontrollers in Lua/APL
 - Custom 8-bit CPU architecture in Minecraft
 - Full stack apps in .NET (C#)
-- A bootloader and (barely) kernel in C/ASM
+- A bootloader and (barely) a kernel in C/ASM
 - A webserver in C++

 ## Get in touch